leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    It's useful for baking (as overlapping UVs can cause artifacts to appear in the baked map), so the UVs can be moved outside the image and not used for baking, but still be used for display.

+Vertex Groups
+   Try to mirror existing vertex groups.

+   A very nice feature, but one that has very specific prerequisites:

+   - The vertex groups you want to mirror must be named following the usual left/right pattern (i.e. suffixed by something like ".R", ".right", ".L", etc.).
+   - The mirror side vertex group must already exist (it will not be created automatically).
+     It must also be completely empty (no vertices assigned to it).

+Flip UDIM
+   Mirror the texture coordinates around each tile center.

 Hints